When Fewer Layers Break More Chains: Layer Pruning Harms Test-Time Scaling in LLMs: Introduction

 To study this fragility more systematically and mechanistically, we turn to test-time scaling, a recently emerging technique that provides a finer-grained understanding of how LLMs acquire and exercise long reasoning abilities \citep{s1, demystifying}.
 By allocating more computation at inference time, such as generating longer chains of thought or exploring multiple reasoning paths \citep{cot, scalinglaws}, test-time scaling has emerged as a key mechanism for enabling human-level reasoning \citep{deepseek-r1}.
-Crucially, test-time scaling allows us to measure how reasoning ability depends on inference-time computation, thereby exposing degradations in terms of reasoning after layer pruning that standard knowledge or short-context benchmarks fail to capture.
+Crucially, test-time scaling allows us to measure how reasoning ability depends on inference-time computation \citep{tts, s1}, thereby exposing degradations during reasoning process after layer pruning , which standard knowledge or short-context benchmarks fail to capture.
 Thus, it provides a natural probe for assessing the vulnerability of complex and long reasoning under layer pruning.

-In this work, we systematically investigate how layer pruning degrades test-time scaling, and whether supervised fine-tuning methods can recover it.
-Our findings reveal that pruning even one or two layers can severely impair test-time scaling, and that this degradation cannot be effectively recovered by LoRA fine-tuning \citep{lora} and full-parameter fine-tuning.
-We further provide in-depth analyses to uncover the underlying reasons, indicating that layer pruning causes recurring loops, reduced trajectory diversity and diminished self-reflection during long chain-of-thought and test-time scaling, pointing to structural damage rather than surface-level accuracy loss.
-This work brings to light critical yet previously overlooked vulnerabilities of layer pruning, underscoring the need for greater attention from the community to its risks on long reasoning and test-time scaling.
-In summary, our main contributions are as follows:
+In this work, we systematically investigate how layer pruning degrades test-time scaling, covering both sequential scaling (longer chain-of-thought steps) and parallel scaling (more sampled trajectories).
+Our findings reveal that \textbf{pruning even one or two layers can severely impair test-time scaling}, leading to a catastrophic breakdown in long-chain reasoning capability.
+We further investigate whether commonly used supervised fine-tuning remedies can restore the lost scaling behavior, including LoRA fine-tuning \citep{lora} and full-parameter fine-tuning on $1k/10k$-sample reasoning datasets.
+Extensive experiments demonstrate that \textbf{once degraded, scaling behavior is not effectively restored by supervised fine-tuning.} Finally, we provide in-depth analyses to uncover the underlying reasons, indicating that \textbf{layer pruning causes recurring loops, reduced trajectory diversity and diminished self-reflection} during reasoning and adjusting sampling strategies (temperature, penalty-based sampling) fail to alleviate these problems, pointing to structural damage rather than surface-level accuracy loss.
+Overall, this work serves as a cautionary evaluation: it challenges the rapid spreading yet potentially misleading assumption that layer pruning is a generally safe ``free lunch'' for LLMs, and clarifies when and why this belief breaks down.

-$\bullet$ We rigorously evaluate the impact of layer pruning on both sequential and parallel test-time scaling, demonstrating the fragility of test-time scaling under layer pruning.

-$\bullet$ We comprehensively examine full-parameter fine-tuning and LoRA fine-tuning and demonstrate their limited ability to restore test-time scaling once degraded by layer pruning.